 Consumers increasingly are drawn to subscription billing because of the flexibility of paying only for what they use and the ability to cancel any time.
 Rather than paying full price upfront and tying up your capital, you can pay a small amount each month as you use the product or service.

 The trend has only grown stronger amid the COVID-19 pandemic.

-A subscription billing model can be beneficial for companies because the revenue is more predictable and the customer lifetime value can be greater.
+A cloud-based accounting software with a subscription billing model can be beneficial for companies because the revenue is more predictable and the customer lifetime value can be greater.

 For all its advantages, though, subscription billing brings unique challenges when it comes to accounting, particularly for software-as-a-service (SaaS) companies.